Dart-Code/Website/_docs/quickly-switching-between-sdk-versions.md

 ![The SDK version pick list](/images/version_picklist.png)

-Selecting a version will reload Dart Code's services silently in the background to use the new version (note this will require re-analyzing all of your project files).
+Selecting a version will reload Dart Code's services silently in the background to use the new version (this will require re-analyzing all of your project files).